vatesongs/songs-from-the-next-day-to-this-day/songs-from-the-next-day-to-this-day.md

 I look in to the glass, at times, <br>
 see some thing I didn't think I'd see, <br>
 at once sense I knew there It'd be, <br>
-and feel I've to tell that in rhymes. <br>
+and feel I've to tell that in rhymes.

 That is the glass door of the soul, <br>
 where all gods and sprites live and thrive. <br>